-From blogging in my home office to appearing on National TV, never underestimate the power of Downton.
+From blogging in my home office to appearing on National TV, never underestimate the power of Downton Abbey.
 Downton’s fan base extends from teenagers to gushing celebrities.
 I have always said that food brings people together.
 When fans include TV hosts, things happen.

 I appeared on CanadaAM, Canada’s top national morning show on Valentine’s Day.
 I have been a fan of the show for the 40 years it has come into Canadian homes.
 I am so blessed to have been invited to visit them to share my passion for Downton Abbey food.

 In honour of Valentine’s Day, I decided to show how quick and easy it is to pull together a Downton-inspired meal for a loved one, namely an afternoon tea party.
 British cuisine has endured a great deal of bad press, but can proudly claim Afternoon Tea as their own.

-A simple meal of scones, tea sandwiches, sweets and tea, you can easily turn the meal into Valentine’s Day treat.
+With a simple meal of scones, tea sandwiches, sweets and tea, you can quickly turn the meal into Valentine’s Day treat.
 It is as simple as using a heart-shaped cookie cutter.
-Perhaps there has been Valentine’s Day cookie baking for school and you already have a cookie-cutter lying around.
-Make a few heart-shaped sandwiches and treats and you are done.
+Perhaps there has been Valentine’s Day cookie baking for school, and you already have a cookie cutter lying around.
+Make a few heart-shaped sandwiches and treats, and you are done.
 Once you get the hang of tea, check out my Online Guide to Afternoon Tea to host all of your friends.
-Not just for ladies any more men are even doing business over tea in London, in lieu of lunch or cocktails.
+Not just for ladies any men are even doing business over tea in London, in lieu of lunch or cocktails.

 You can’t eat Roses…or can you?